paglobal/augmented-tabflow/README.md

 ## Task List

-### Urgent
+### Now

-- implement local persistence pertaining to window instances (bookmarkNodeId => windowInstanceNumber for all sessions and pinned session as well)
-- check how many windows are around before putting their tabs in them
-- update local data on every session save
-- use local data to open tabs in appropriate window instances on session open
-- display other windows in vertical view
-- add two-finger swipe to switch windows
+- add two-finger swipe to switch between tab group colors
 - open side panel in any new windows we create or move to via the side panel
-- focus first window after whole process
-- show other windows in side panel
+- show `Ungrouped` and `Pinned` accross all windows
-- time the re-initialization of pinned tabs more appropriately
+-
 - create recently updated page that shows recent changes
 - show donation stuff on updated page
 - restore certain pieces of state such as user's `currentSession` from local storage on `onUpdated` callback
+- group `Ungrouped` tab group on import
+-
+- create tab page and implement shortcut command for it
+- keep record of `AntecedentTabIdPair` for when navigation box and tab page are closed
+- edit button for tabs doesn't fit when audio icon and favicon are showing, while session is open
+- change icon for `Add Tab Group`

-### Less Urgent
+### Later

-- fix slight color change issue on tree item text hover
 - implement omnibox opensearch stuff with `activeTab` permission restrictions in mind
 - add badge for address (maybe) with reload, forward and back buttons
 - add commands to group tabs according to domain, title similarity and other stuff
 - load all stub pages on startup to ensure that correct icons and titles are shown in chrome tab strip
-- add option for adding tab to other tab groups under `Add To Tab Group` (ie. add to some other tab group or a `New Tab Group`)
+- add option for adding tab to other tab groups under `Add To Tab Group` (ie. add to some other tab group or a `New Tab Group` or even ungrouping it)
-- add options for merging tab groups with other tab groups under `Ungroup Tabs` (ie. where do you want to move them to? `Ungrouped Tabs` or some other tab group?)
+- add options for merging tab groups with other tab groups under `Add To Tab Group` (ie. where do you want to move them to? `Ungrouped Tabs` or some other tab group?)
-- add dialog for giving name and color to new tab groups created from `Ungrouped Tabs` or `Pinned Tabs`
 - implement recently closed tab groups feature
-- support moving pinned and ungrouped tab groups to new windows
+- support moving pinned and ungrouped tab groups to new windows -
-- add option for showing more options for tabs and tab groups -
 - implement a feature to export tab or tab group to any arbitrary bookmark folder in `Other Bookmarks` and/or `Reading List`
+- Use the `Move Or Copy Tab To Session` dialog
+- Show whether or not the tab was successfully added to or is already on `Reading List`
 - consider adding button to "look inside" tab groups and import individual tabs -
 - break large files into smaller files (look at `NavigateDialog.tsx` and `tabGroupTreeContent.tsx`)